A Free ebook From Contently

 That’s the most striking takeaway from our new Contently research report, “A Crisis of Confidence: The State of Content Marketing Measurement.”

-73% of marketers identified Brand Awareness as a goal of their content.
+73 percent of marketers identified brand awareness as a goal of their content.

-69% of marketers said that they were using pageviews/unique visitors to measure the success of their content, while less than half are examining time on site.
-Yet, 50% of respondents expressed a desire to be able to measure how much real attention people are paying to their content.
+69 percent of marketers said that they were using pageviews/unique visitors to measure the success of their content, while less than half are examining time on site.
+Yet 50 percent of respondents expressed a desire to be able to measure how much real attention people are paying to their content.